ammar/regexp_parser/README.md

     balancing punctuation and premature end of pattern.
 Flavor validity checks are performed in the lexer.

-  * To keep the scanner simple(r) and fairly reusable for other uses, it does not perform lexical analysis on the tokens, sticking to the task of tokenizing and leaving lexical analysis upto to the lexer.

   * If the input is a ruby Regexp object, the scanner calls #source on it to get its string representation. #source does not include the options of expression (m, i, and x) To include the options the scan, #to_s should be called on the Regexp before passing it to the scanner, or any of the higher layers.

+  * To keep the scanner simple(r) and fairly reusable for other purposes, it does not perform lexical analysis on the tokens, sticking to the task of tokenizing and leaving lexical analysis upto to the lexer.

 ---